MujisongPlay/AdvancedMERtools/README.md

 - **Text**: Adds text to set empty object.
 - **Custom RGBA**: Extends the minimum and maximum RGBA values beyond 0-255 to enhance object glow.
 - **Converter**: Converts Unity's primitives into MER's components if placed accidentally.
 Activating it will also automatically color your primitives based on the set material.

-> [!NOTE]
-> Applying the same script from parent to children objects is not recommended as it may lead to unexpected errors.
-Please use scripts individually.

 ## Tutorials
 - Arrange Tutorial: [Watch Tutorial](https://youtu.be/adXuM0UINhE)